 7. The use of any drugs or substances, other than for medical reasons, is prohibited.
-Swimmers are reminded to check that any drugs used for medical purposes are not on the current ASA Banned List.
+Swimmers are reminded to check that any drugs used for medical purposes are not on the current Swim England Banned List.

 8. Swimmers should be recognisable as COLSC swimmers when representing the club and especially during team competitions, by wearing the team kit.

 9. All swimmers are expected to be friendly and loyal to their team mates.
 Supporting and encouraging all COLSC swimmers in both team and individual events.